 Meanwhile, Goodboy is stressing transparency and communication to build its relationships.
 The brand is also listening to customers by incorporating their feedback directly into product formulations.
 Goodboy didn’t go to market precisely the way it envisioned, but it was the D2C brand’s willingness to embrace an unforeseen opportunity that is in part responsible for its success today.

 No one really knows what life will be like after the pandemic, but it’s likely recent trends toward wellness and transparency will continue.
-And that’s certainly good news for Pumpkin and Goodboy, which stand poised for continued success.
+And that’s certainly good news for Pumpkin, Goodboy, and Honest Paws, which stand poised for continued success.